 The Impact Award for SME’s will be awarded to an organisation with less than 250 employees, which has shown a significant dedication to promoting positive mental health and wellbeing across construction.

-The Project and/or Joint Venture Award for Large organisations
+The Project and/or Joint Venture Impact Award

 The Individual Champion Awards for Large organisations